itsmeichigo/ICGVideoTrimmer/README.md

 ## Contributing

-Contributions for bug fixing or improvements are welcomed.
+Contributions for bug fixing or improvements are welcome.
 Feel free to submit a pull request.

 ## Licence